ci-bonfire/Sprint/myth/_docs_src/general/models.md

     }

-This is the bare minimum needed to take advantage of BF_Model's built-in functions.
+This is the bare minimum needed to take advantage of CIDbModel's built-in functions.
 All variables shown here are set to their default, so you don't need to show them if you are using the default values.
 Model_name is the name of your class and follows the same rules as [CodeIgniter models](http://codeigniter.com/user_guide/general/models.html).

-BF_Model supports quite a few ways to customize how your class works with the database.
+CIDbModel supports quite a few ways to customize how your class works with the database.

 ### $table_name

 The var `$table_name` should be set to the name of the table in your database.
-If you database is set to use a prefix (Bonfire defaults to a `bf_` prefix), you should leave the prefix off.
+If you database is set to use a prefix (Sprint defaults to a `bf_` prefix), you should leave the prefix off.
 So a table named `bf_users` should be entered as `users`.

 ### $key

 The var `$key` should be the name of the primary key for your table.
-BF_Model requires that your table has primary key.
+CIDbModel requires that your table has primary key.
 If it doesn't you should extend Model and will need to write your own methods to interface with the database.
 The `$key` is expected to be linked to an INT field.

 ### $soft_deletes

-Bonfire uses the concept of *soft deletes* that will set a flag that an item has been deleted instead of actually deleting the item.
+Sprint uses the concept of *soft deletes* that will set a flag that an item has been deleted instead of actually deleting the item.
 This allows you to later restore the user in case the deletion was accidental, or to keep a permanent record of any sensitive information, like transaction records.

 To use soft_deletes, your table must have a `deleted` field that is a **TINYINT (1)**.
 A value of `0` means the record has not been deleted, while a value of `1` shows that the item has been deleted.
 The name of the `deleted` field may be modified by setting `$deleted_field`.

-If `$soft_deletes == TRUE`, Bonfire will automatically update the record to set `deleted` to a value of `1`.
+If `$soft_deletes == TRUE`, Sprint will automatically update the record to set `deleted` to a value of `1`.

 If `$soft_deletes == FALSE`, the record will be permanently deleted from the database.